SQLDBAWithABeard/Beard-Aks-AEDS/README.md

 ## Pre Reqs
 If you need a VM, you can
 - deploy the VM [deploy-vm.ps1](Scripts/deploy-vm.ps1)
+- You will need to add an inbound and oputbound rule to your NSG for your IP Address
 - and then login and set up the VM [set up vm.ps1](Scripts/set-up-vm.ps1)

 You will need to have these installed - You can use the set up VM script on your own machine to install them.